KZhou1234/microblog_VPC_deployment_v1/README.md

 ##  CONCLUSION

 From this workload, I have practiced how to consider the process from an automation perspective, gaining a better understanding of CI/CD and each stage of the pipeline.
 I practiced using Jenkins and writing Jenkinsfiles to manipulate each stage of the pipeline.
 I also practiced how to build a custom VPC along with subnets, associate route tables, and establish VPC Peering Connections.
 For the next workload, considering automation, scaling, and availability perspectives will be helpful.

+## References

+* <a href="https://www.geeksforgeeks.org/source-command-in-linux-with-examples/" target="_blank">Enable auto-assign public IPv4 address in AWS</a>
+* <a href="https://stackoverflow.com/questions/71904283/enable-auto-assign-public-ipv4-address-in-aws" target="_blank">source Command in Linux with Examples</a>
+* <a href="https://www.qovery.com/blog/everything-you-need-to-know-about-deployment-environments/" target="_blank">Everything You Need to Know About Deployment Environments in 2023 </a>
+* No Code Generated or answer was by ChatGPT